 The W3C RDF Data Shapes Working Group has hard time trying to name the technology it is chartered to deliver.
 A proposal by +Holger Knublauch for Linked Data Object Model has triggered a lively discussion even outside the W3C group forum, on the Dublin Core list where +Thomas Baker has supported and pushed further my suggestion to use data pattern instead of shape, model or schema in various combinations with linked and object.
-Since this terminological proposal has over the week-end made its way to the official proposal list, maybe it's time to justify and explain a bit more such a terminological choice, and what I put technically under this notion of pattern
+Since this terminological proposal has over the week-end made its way to the official proposal list, maybe it's time to justify and explain a bit more such a terminological choice, and what I put technically under this notion of pattern.

 I must admit I've not gone thoroughly through the Shapes WG long threads wondering, among other tricky questions, about resources and resource shapes, or if shapes are classes, and maybe the view I expose below is naive, but the overall impression I get is that all those efforts to ground the work on RDFS or OWL are just bringing about more confusion on the meaning of already overloaded terms.
 A parallel discussion has started from a false naive question by +Juan Sequeda on the Semantic Web list a few days ago on how to explore a SPARQL Endpoint.
 In this exchange with +Pavel Klinov, I take the position that exploring RDF data is looking for patterns, not for schema.